What is the 2005 Energy Policy Act?

 What is the benefit to my business?

-For lighting system upgrades, building owner deductions are applicable at a rate of $.30 to $.60 per square foot if energy density is 25% to 40% below ASHRAE/IESNA 90.1 watts per square foot levels.
+For lighting system upgrades, building owner deductions are applicable at a rate of $.30 to $.60 per square foot if the lighting power density is 25% to 40% below ASHRAE/IESNA 90.1 watts per square foot levels.

 Who can I contact for more information?